 500 – INTERNAL SERVER ERROR

 API developers should avoid this error.
-If an error occurs in the global catch blog, the stack trace should be logged and not returned as response.
+If an error occurs in the global catch blog, the stack trace should be logged and not returned as a response.

 REST is not something new, REST is a return to the Web the way it was before the age of the big application server, through its emphasis on the early Internet standards, URI and HTTP.

-Resource modeling requires a careful consideration based on the business needs, technical considerations (clean design, maintainability, etc.) and cost-benefit analysis of various approaches discussed earlier so that the API design brings out the best API consumer interaction experience.
+Resource modeling requires a careful consideration based on the business needs, technical considerations (clean design, maintainability, etc.), and cost-benefit analysis of various approaches discussed earlier so that the API design brings out the best API consumer interaction experience.

-We went over the basics of designing and developing RESTful API, these guidelines hopefully will help in creating clean, easy to use and understandable APIs.
+We went over the basics of designing and developing RESTful API, these guidelines hopefully will help in creating clean, easy to use, and understandable APIs.